rfrancotechnologies/k8s-static-scheduler/README.md

 Then you can label a node to manage the pod with the label `rf.scheduler.<SCHEDULER_NAME>/<POD NAME>` to any value, and the POD will be scheduled always to that node.

+## Configuration

+It can be configured by command line (check the help) or with these environment variables:

+- KUBECONFIG: Path to the kubeconfig file.
+- SCHED_NAME: Scheduler name, to avoid collision.
+- SCHED_DELAY: Time to sleep between checks.
+- SCHED_NAMESPACES: comma-separated namespaces to watch.
+- SCHED_PROMETHEUS_PORT: Port to expose prometheus metrics.
+- SCHED_PROMETHEUS: Disables prometheus metrics if its value is "false".

 ## Full Example

 We can create a new kubernetes cluster locally with [kind](https://kind.sigs.k8s.io/).
 To to this, we will use the file "example/kind.yaml":